circonus/docs/content/contribution-guidelines.md

 ---
 ```

-Apart from the front matter, the `_index.md` file need not include any content as it will not be rendered to the page.
+If the section has multiple pages, the `_index.md` file need not include any other content as it will not be rendered.
+However, if `_index.md` is the only page within
+the section, the actual page content can be inserted below the front matter (see below for content formatting requirements).

 ### Adding a Page

-To add a page, create a markdown file.
-The file name should correspond to the desired page title, with all letters lowercased and spaces converted to hyphens.
+To add a page, create a markdown file (extension .md).
+The file name should correspond to the desired page title, with all letters lowercased and spaces converted to
+hyphens.

 While file name determines page URL, the front matter (metadata) within the file itself defines the official page title.
 In addition to the title, front matter should
 also include a weight indicating where the page should appear in relation to sibling pages.
 Here is example front matter for a page entitled "Data Analysis":